hajnalmt/hajnalmt-blog/_tabs/about me.md

 I enjoy building practical software, but I still have a soft spot for low-level systems and electronics.

-Alongside my engineering work, I also earned an MBA from Eötvös Loránd University.
-I completed majors in finance and management, and I also finished the full set of marketing-related subjects.
+Alongside my engineering work, I earned an MBA from Eötvös Loránd University, completing majors in both finance and management while also finishing the full set of marketing-related subjects.
 Although the program expects students to choose one faculty, I was allowed to pursue two majors (and, sadly, not a third one 😄), which reflects how eager I am to keep learning.
 This helped me grow my leadership and management